DHSA Ltd has a current board of 6 directors. Our Chair is Mr Craig Farrow. Directors are constitutionally appointed for a three-yearly term.

 Dr Anne Sved Williams, AM

 Anne spent her first 10 years of medical life as a GP before training in family therapy at the Ackerman Family Institute in New York and formal psychiatric training in Australia.
-She is employed by the Women’s and Children’s Health Network and is a clinical senior lecturer at the University of Adelaide.
-She has been medical unit head of South Australia’s Mother-Baby Unit, Helen Mayo House, for 31 years.
+She is employed by the Women’s and Children’s Health Network and is an associate professor in the psychiatry department at the University of Adelaide.
+She was medical unit head of South Australia’s Mother-Baby Unit, Helen Mayo House, for 31 years and still works there part-time as consultant psychiatrist as well as working in private practice.
 Clinical and teaching interests have included the health of doctors, primary care psychiatry, and perinatal and infant mental health.
-Her research interest in the last 10 years has been in the area of perinatal borderline personality disorder.
+Her research interest in the last 10 years has been in the area of perinatal borderline personality disorder which involves coordinating a large clinical research project, MI-DBT (mother-infant dialectical behaviour therapy).
 She has 30 publications, edited a book on Infants of Parents with Mental Illness, and has written 3 book chapters and 2 children’s picture-story books.